 - Although cannabis remains illegal at the federal level, it has been in legal use medically in Michigan since 2008 and became recreationally legal in the state in 2019. - A growing number of states have legalized various forms of cannabis usage under state law.
-To date in the United States, there are 36 states (including Washington, D.C.) with legalized medicinal cannabis.
-Sixteen states (including Washington, D.C.) have legalized recreational cannabis usage and another 14 states that have legalized cannabidiol (CBD) usage. - As with any growing industry, access to financial services is critical.
+To date in the United States, there are 38 states (including Washington, D.C.) with legalized medicinal cannabis.
+22 states (including Washington, D.C.) have legalized recreational cannabis usage. - As with any growing industry, access to financial services is critical.
 However, due to the illegality at the federal level, financial institutions remain apprehensive. - With a limited number of financial institutions willing to bank the industry, cannabis-related businesses are forced to operate on a cash-only basis. - Given the significant amount of cash being exchanged, the safety and security of those working in the industry, and the communities in which these businesses are located, are at constant risk. - The situation also creates an environment that makes it extremely difficult to combat money laundering, tax fraud and other violations of law. - MCUL does not take a stand on the legalization of cannabis; however, we do support legislation that provides safe harbor protections to financial institutions from regulatory punishment for providing services to legal cannabis business in states where cannabis is legalized. - As such, Michigan credit unions are urging Congress to pass the SAFE Banking Act (H.R.
-1996 and S. 910).
+2891 and S. 1323).